U.S. Regional Student Research Symposia

 “The students realize that they can contribute to the scientific community and that their research is important.
 They feel part of ‘Science.’”

-Local GLOBE Alumni are warmly invited to the Science Symposia, along with members of the GLOBE International Science Network (GISN) and other national program collaborators.
+Local GLOBE Alumni are warmly invited to the SRS along with members of the GLOBE International Science Network (GISN) and other national program collaborators.